Kansas City metropolitan area: Air

+The metro has several airports.
+Primary service is at Kansas City International Airport (MCI), 15 miles northwest of downtown Kansas City, Missouri.
+It was opened in 1972 as TWA's "Airport of the Future", a global hub for supersonic transport and the Boeing 747.
+A new single-terminal building was opened on February 28, 2023, to modernize the design, operations, and passenger experience.

 The much smaller Charles B. Wheeler Downtown Airport, immediately north of downtown across the Missouri River, was the original headquarters of Trans World Airlines (TWA) and houses the Airline History Museum.
 It served as the area's major airport until 1972, when Kansas City International (then known as Mid-Continent International Airport and home to an Overhaul Base for TWA) became the primary airport for the metropolitan area after undergoing $150 million in upgrades that had been approved by voters in a 1966 bond issue.
 Downtown Airport is still used for general aviation and airshows.